 The drive is a bit hairy for the timid driver but we find its reputation is far worse than the reality.
 However, don’t be fooled by the 2hour google guestimate the journey can take upwards of 4 hours with stops along the way to just get to Hana.
 It is well worth the effort though.
-The drive is one of our favorite in the whole of the USA.
+The drive is one of our favorites in the whole of the USA.

 However, if the thought of the road gives you nightmares but you still want to experience it you can take one of many van tours that will guide you to all the best sights along the way.
 It’s a long day out but will be the highlight of your trip.

 During whale season Hundreds maybe thousands of Humpback whales Visit Hawaii’s water for their annual winter getaway.
 The whales visit Hawaii as a way of escaping the harsh winters in the Arctic waters where they feed in summer, and also as a safe haven for calving females, so by spring there are plenty of baby wales too, ahhh.

 The whale season begins November with the males arriving first but activity is sluggish as they are tired from the journey.
 As winter rolls on more whales arrive.
 Late winter to spring seas the whales begin to leave by April the numbers begin to dwindle and by the end of the month all but a few stragglers have left.

 While whale can be spotted all along the coast west Maui is prime for shoreline viewing.
 There are many options for getting out on the water as part of a whale-watching trip or even just a side attraction to other boating activities.
 Most snorkel trips in whale season will also have an element of whale watching.
 This is due to the abundance of Whales during the peak of the season as they really don’t need to go much out of their way to view whales.